innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

    ```
    - This policy only checks the description of the specific resource.

+3. **Create test files:**
+   - Create a directory: `test/require-specific-sg-description/`
+   - Create `pass.hcl` with the following content:
+     ```hcl
+     mock "tfplan/v2" {
+       module {
+         source = "../../testdata/mock-tfplan-v2.sentinel"
+       }
+     }
+     test {
+       rules = {
+         main = true
+       }
+     }
+     ```

-3. **Run your tests:**
+4. **Run your tests:**
    - From your repo root, run:
      ```sh
      sentinel test
      ```
-   - You should see a passing result if your mock data for that resource matches the policy logic.
+   - You should see a passing result for `pass.hcl` if your mock data for that resource matches the policy logic.

+5. **Make the test fail by modifying the mock:**
+   - Open `testdata/mock-tfplan-v2.sentinel` and find the resource with the address `module.app_security_group.module.sg.aws_security_group.this_name_prefix[0]`.
+Do this by searching for "resource_changes" within the mock file.
+It should be the first instance of this resource beneath the "resource_changes" heading.
+   - Change its `description` value so it does **not** contain the string `web-servers`.
+For example:
+     ```python
+     "description": "Security group for application servers with HTTP ports open within VPC",
+     ```
+   - Save the file and rerun:
+     ```sh
+     sentinel test
+     ```
+   - Now, the test should fail, demonstrating that the policy correctly detects when the description does not match the requirement.

+### Expected Results

+- You can generate and use mock data from real Terraform runs.
+- You can run Sentinel policy tests locally using the CLI and mock data.
+- You understand how to simulate both passing and failing scenarios before enforcing policies in HCP Terraform.
 ---